mapr-demos/drill-spot-price-history/README.md

 Questions:

-What do you notice that's interesting about the history data?
+* What do you notice that's interesting about the history data?
-There's (dir0,dir1,dir2)
+  * dir0,dir1,dir2 match the date partitions.

-What do you notice about the instances and requests data?
+* What do you notice about the instances and requests data?
-There's one row, with JSON embedded in it.
+  * There's one row, with JSON embedded in it.

 ## On Demand Pricing